 b.
 The Citizens of Lake Wobegon: Errors of Bias

 6. Building a Bridge

 a.
-How the Academy Learned to Answer Big Questions
+How the Academy Learned to Tackle Big Questions

 b.
 Sorting the Signal from the Noise: Can We Trust our Bridges?

 c.
 Which News is Fake?

 a.
 When Trust Goes Wrong

 a.
 Giving up on Truth

 c.
 The Rules of Engagement